hamidswer/node-theme/README.md

 voting system, and download response.

 What a regular user can do?
-write comments, and vote to each recepie. change its name and profile picture after logged in. reset its password. use forget password, to set a new password by token sent to its mail.
+write comments and simple post, and vote to each recepie. change its name and profile picture after logged in. reset its password. use forget password, to set a new password by token sent to its mail.